InHouse playbook

 Our Process

-Years of experience have taught us that some traditional software development processes don’t always result in great products.
+Our years of experience have taught us that some of the more traditional software development methodologies don't guarantee great products.

 You’re likely just as familiar with the Waterfall and Agile strategies of development as we are, given their popularity.
 But there are some core problems with each style:

-Waterfall software development takes a long time, relies on a ton of up-front planning that might not even pan out, and you only perform testing and validation once a full prototype has been built.
+Waterfall software development takes a long time and relies on a ton of up-front planning that might not even pan out.
+Not to mention you only perform testing and validation once a full prototype has been built.

 Waterfall development: